AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 ### Representation hiding

 At present, a datatype in one module can declare a field, but if the selector function is not exported, then the field is hidden from clients of the module.
 It is important to support this.
-Typeclasses in general have no controls over their scope, but for implicitly generated `Has` instances, the instance is available for a module if `-XOverloadedRecordFields` is enabled for that module and the record field selector function is in scope.
+Typeclasses in general have no controls over their scope, but for implicitly generated `Get` instances, the instance is available for a module if `-XOverloadedRecordFields` is enabled for that module and the record field selector function is in scope.
+Instances are generated on the client side, rather than being exported from the defining module.

 This enables representation hiding: just like at present, exporting the field selector permits access to the field.
 For example, consider the following module: